How to Sell Handmade Jewelry at Craft Shows and Festivals

 Selling Handmade Soaps and Lotions

 As an artist, your mind is constantly pumping out new ways to add to your existing business.
-When I met local soaper and lotionmaker Amanda Sefton, owner of Simply Divine Darling!, I knew her handmade lotions and body scrubs would sell well locally.
-I contacted her and added several of her products to my inventory.
+When I met local soapmaker Amanda Sefton, owner of Simply Divine Darling!, I knew her handmade lotions and body scrubs would sell well locally.
+She was selling her homemade products at The Strawberry Festival in Fort Mill, SC and they smelled amazing.
+Like food.
+I contacted her after the festival and added several of her products to my inventory.
 People loved the delicious scents like Sweet Orange Chili Pepper, Kiss Me, and Coconut Dream.
-Think of teaming up with a friend to boost sales.
+Think of teaming up with a friend to boost your sales or expand your line of products.

 Bring A Friend to Help at Craft Shows